fvwmorg/fvwmorg.github.io/Wiki/CookBook/LimitApplication/index.md

 ---
-layout : wiki
+layout: wiki
-title : LimitApplication
+title: LimitApplication
-type : recipe
+type: recipe
-description : |
+description: |
   When running an application this will check to see if it is already running.
 And if so instead of launching a new application, switch to the one that is currently running.